mpalashb/mpalashb/README.md

 [![Banner](banner/mpalashb_github_profile_banner.png)](https://www.linkedin.com/in/fl-palash/)

-👋 Hi, I'm Mohammad Palash, a Senior Python Developer with expertise in Web Scraping, Automation, Data Extraction, and FastAPI.
-I specialize in creating efficient and scalable web scraping solutions, utilizing technologies like Scrapy, Docker, AWS, and FastAPI.
+👋 Hi there!
+I'm Mohammad Palash, a Python Developer specializing in Python Django/DRF development and web scraping expertise.
+With a knack for crafting efficient and scalable solutions, I thrive on challenges and am passionate about leveraging the latest technologies to deliver outstanding results.

-🚀 What I do:
+🚀 What I bring to the table:

-Expert in Python Web Scraping & Scraping Automation <br>
-AWS Lambda Functions for Scalable Web Crawling & Data Processing <br>
-FastAPI for Building High-Performance API Endpoints <br>
-Proficiency in PostgreSQL, MySQL, and MongoDB <br>
+✔️ Proficiency in Python, Django, Django REST Framework, Scrapy, Selenium, Playwright, Docker, and AWS.
+✔️ Extensive experience in web scraping, automation, and data extraction, ensuring accurate and reliable results.
+✔️ Expertise in API development with Django Rest Framework, building high-performance endpoints for seamless integration.
+✔️ Advanced knowledge of database management systems like PostgreSQL, MySQL, and MongoDB, ensuring data integrity and efficiency.
-Deployment on Heroku, DigitalOcean, AWS, and More <br>
+✔️ Deployment expertise on cloud platforms including Heroku, DigitalOcean, and AWS, utilizing AWS Lambda & EC2 for scalable solutions.

-💡 Let's collaborate on your data-driven projects and build remarkable solutions together!
+💡 Let's collaborate on your data-driven projects and create remarkable solutions together!
+Whether you need Django development, web scraping solutions, or API endpoints, I'm here to turn your vision into reality.
 Feel free to reach out for discussions and project exploration.
-With a deep passion for unlocking the potential of Python, I thoroughly enjoy creating robust and challenging projects.
+I'm committed to delivering top-notch quality and exceeding your expectations every step of the way.

-🌱 I’m currently working as a freelancer on Upwork and continuously expanding my skills 📫 Feel free to Reach me at palash@mopalash.com or mpalash.biz@gmail.com to discuss collaboration and explore potential projects.
+🌱 I’m currently working as a freelancer on Upwork and continuously expanding my skills!
+📫 Feel free to Reach me at palash@mopalash.com or mpalash.biz@gmail.com to discuss collaboration and explore potential projects.